saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 ---

-## 🐋 Strategic Opportunity: The “Whale Hunt” Initiative
+## 🐋 Strategic Opportunity: The “Whale Hunt” (Pivoting from Volume to Value)

 **Business Question**
 Are all customers equally valuable, or should Ravenstack focus on a narrower, higher-impact segment?